Keyboard shortcuts

 Hardware design is in vogue.
 If the 2010s were about bringing us great software and cloud, then the 2020s are firmly about the lower layer of the stack, the bare metal.
 Semiconductor companies like NVIDIA, Intel, and AMD continue to push the limits of technological innovation in the world of AI, spurred on by massive memory and compute demands.

 Make no mistake, these are not software companies.
 According to some, software engineers will evolve to become AI supervisors, merely inspecting and validating the output of AI agents.
-Hardware engineers on the other hand must understand Physics, Computer Architecture and Electronics to create — this set of skills can never be replaced, only augmented.
+Hardware engineers on the other hand must understand physics, computer architecture and electronics to create — this set of skills can never be replaced, only augmented.

 Course objective